ewoutvandenberg/Quantum-phase-estimation/README.md

 *  generate_tables_1_2.py

-The output of the generate figure scripts is one or more figures in PDF format, stored in the 'fig' directory.
-Automatic cropping of the figures using 'pdfcrop' has been disabled because it is highly system dependent.
-However, it can be enabled by uncommenting the relevant section of the 'exportFigure' function in the 'generic.py' file.
+The output of the generate figure scripts is one or more figures in PDF format, stored in the `fig` directory.
+Automatic cropping of the figures using `pdfcrop` has been disabled because it is highly system dependent.
+However, it can be enabled by uncommenting the relevant section of the `exportFigure` function in the `generic.py` file.

-The generate-figure scripts load precomputed results from the 'cache' directory and generate the plots.
-To reproduce the results themselves, delete the relevant experiment files 'cache/experiment_hybrid_<index>.dat' (likewise for the files 'cache/experiment_transition_<index>.dat') and regenerate the data as follows:
+The generate-figure scripts load precomputed results from the `cache` directory and generate the plots.
+To reproduce the results themselves, delete the relevant experiment files `cache/experiment_hybrid_<index>.dat` (likewise for the files `cache/experiment_transition_<index>.dat`) and regenerate the data as follows:

 1. Run `make run_experiment_hybrid` or manually compile the files (run_experiment_hybrid.c, bpe.c, and bpe_plugins.c)

-2. Create the 'cache' directory if it does not already exist
+2. Create the `cache` directory if it does not already exist

 3. On Mac and Linux run the experiment and redirect the output to file:
      `./run_experiment_hybrid <index>  > ./cache/experiment_hybrid_<index>.dat`